Moving From Survive to Thrive

 Learning to live with chronic conditions takes time and enormous energy.
 It inevitably means confronting feelings of loss, which in our society – focused so resolutely on happiness, success, beauty and achievement – is most challenging.

 We are brought up to show a ‘happy face’ and are not encouraged to explore our negative feelings.
 For this reason, even though having a chronic condition is something to feel negatively about, it is extremely difficult to express it.
 We tend to justify our silence, but silence itself can increase our suffering.
-Although we see a balance of 'light' and 'dark'in nature, we try desperately to avoid the darker side of life.
+Although we see a balance of 'light' and 'dark' in nature, we try desperately to avoid the darker side of life.
 But if we continually hold in our negative feelings, sometimes they can overwhelm us.

 Part of living with a chronic condition means having to adjust and readjust to change – sometimes one day will hold many such changes – causing a rollercoaster effect to both our body and our emotions.
 While we have to tolerate the physical changes, we can most definitely address and shift the emotional ones, like depression or anxiety.
+Practicing relaxation techniques and cognitive behavioural therapy (CBT) can help reduce anxiety.

 Key points to remember: